metacpan/metacpan-cpan-extracted/distros/T/Template-Plex/README.md

 always returns an empty string.

 Only usable in a template `@{[]}` construct, to execute arbitrary statements.
-However, as an empty string is returned, perl's interpolation won't inject anything at that point in the template.
+However, as an empty string is returned, Perl's interpolation won't inject anything at that point in the template.

 If you DO want the last statement returned into the template, use the built in